 Requirement for Observation of the Profession

-The Admissions Committee feels that applicants should:
+The Admissions Committee expects applicants to:

 a. have experience working with a variety of animal species;